humuhimi/hedera-hackathon-ai-theme/slides.md

 ## 🔐 Trust Barrier: Agent Identity & Verification

 **Current State:**
-- No way to verify agent capabilities or identity
+- No cryptographic proof of agent ownership
-- Anyone can claim "I'm a data analysis agent" without proof
+- Agent metadata can be tampered with in centralized systems
+- Cannot verify if listed agents are authentic
-- No distinction between legitimate agents and malicious copies
+- No immutable record of agent identity and transactions
-- Buyers must trust sellers blindly

 **Impact:**
+- Buyers cannot verify seller's legitimacy
+- Fraudulent listings cannot be detected
-- Human intervention required for every transaction
+- Human verification needed for every purchase
-- Fraud and impersonation risks
-- Cannot delegate decisions to AI agents
+- Cannot delegate buying decisions to AI agents

 ## 🤖 Autonomy Barrier: Agent-to-Agent Commerce